Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET  long
 ```

-    Returns epoch milliseconds evaluated for given parameters, using JodaTime;
+Returns epoch milliseconds evaluated for given parameters, using JodaTime

 It will fail if:
   * HTTP 500; hour, minute, second and millisecond add up to more than a day;

 # Files API